Required Course Materials:

-- Quiz grades will be delivered using MyClasses@SU: https://myclasses.salisbury.edu/
+- Grades will be delivered using MyClasses@SU: https://myclasses.salisbury.edu/

-- Any good national or local newspapers in print or online – read daily!
+- Any other good national or local newspapers in print or online – read daily!

 Your attendance at each class meeting is vital to your successful completion of this course.
 There will be many opportunities to get in-class feedback on your work that could improve your overall performance and grades.
 Many classes will also feature discussions or other in-class exercises that will also enhance your learning.